Rapid Response

 Application process

 A rapid response allocation is a collaborative process and is managed by a country’s RC and/or HC.
-Following consultations with the humanitarian country team, an RC/HC will solicit in-country applications for rapid response funds.
+Following consultations with the humanitarian country team, an RC/HC sends a request for rapid response funding to the CERF secretariat.

-Applications are accepted throughout the year; the process requires the RC/HC to draft a cover letter to the ERC and provide a completed CERF application.
-The CERF secretariat will review the application and the ERC will make the final decision.
+Requests are accepted throughout the year.
+The CERF secretariat will review the requests and the ERC will make the final decision.

 Rapid response applications will include humanitarian projects that are critical to a country’s emergency.
 Projects should:

-- Respond to the needs of a sudden-onset emergency, rapid deterioration of an existing crisis, or time-critical intervention.
+• Respond to the needs of a sudden-onset emergency, rapid deterioration of an existing crisis, or time-critical intervention, e.g. in case of slow-onset emergencies.

-- Comply with the Guidance on CERF Life-Saving Criteria (26 January 2010) and any sectoral guidelines set by the ERC at the time of allocation.
+• Comply with the Guidance on CERF Life-Saving Criteria and any other CERF guidelines.

 Implementation timeframe